Happy Birthday Linux! 30 Years Ago Today, Linus Gave Us Linux!

 Participants

-Avatar for bhibb Avatar for Ulfnic Avatar for MarkofCain Avatar for dasgeek Avatar for Avi_nash Avatar for nekojet Avatar for Standsmith Avatar for OldFart Avatar for Strit Avatar for Eltuxo Avatar for Mr_McBride Avatar for jjj12 Avatar for dobriii Avatar for nicemicro Avatar for tux_peng Avatar for Conan_Kudo Avatar for kc8sbv Avatar for SpazzyC Avatar for jastombaugh Avatar for trexx2001 Avatar for Thyrth Avatar for thatComputerKid Avatar for drejoe Avatar for WalJT
+Avatar for bhibb Avatar for Ulfnic Avatar for MarkofCain Avatar for dasgeek Avatar for Avi_nash Avatar for nekojet Avatar for Standsmith Avatar for OldFart Avatar for Strit Avatar for Eltuxo Avatar for Mr_McBride Avatar for jjj12 Avatar for dobriii Avatar for nicemicro Avatar for tux_peng Avatar for Conan_Kudo Avatar for kc8sbv Avatar for jastombaugh Avatar for SpazzyC Avatar for trexx2001 Avatar for Thyrth Avatar for thatComputerKid Avatar for drejoe Avatar for WalJT